andywhite37/blog/content/blog/2019-11-01-a-laymans-guide-to-functors-in-reasonml.md

 exactly what it is.
 I would go so far to say that something that was once completely unknown is now viewed by most as simple and obvious.
-Someone might have proposed that we call these things "Addables" or "Operatables" or whatever to give it a more semantic name, but ultimately, once you learn what the name denotes, the name really doesn't end up mattering anymore, and it's often more difficult to capture the full semantics in a single semantic name anyway.
+Someone might have proposed that we call these things "Addables" or "Operatables" or whatever to give it a more semantic (though insufficient) name, but ultimately, once you learn what the name denotes, the name really doesn't end up mattering anymore, and it's often more difficult to capture the full semantics in a single semantic name anyway.

-This is not to say that names don't matter, but it's quite common in FP for concepts to have abstract names, and some functions to have opaque operators which will require some learning and patience.
-It's something that you'll have to get used to.
+This is not to say that names don't matter, but it's quite common in FP for concepts to have abstract names, and for some functions to have opaque operators.
+This will require some learning and patience, and it's just something you'll have to get used to.
+That said, I've experienced the firehose of unknown words, so I'm not trying to brush this off, but just trying to set expectations.
+Just remember, you don't have to understand all of this at once!
+Just to try build up, cement, and apply your knowledge over time, and it will grow.

 # Functor laws